Microsoft/azure-docs.pl-pl/articles/iot-accelerators/howto-opc-vault-deploy.md

 ```

-To jest Identyfikator subskrypcji, w której zostaną wdrożone zasoby.
+Jest to identyfikator subskrypcji, w której zostaną wdrożone zasoby.
 Jest to opcjonalne.

 ```
 -subscriptionName